addramir/Sanger_OT_QC_sumstat/README.md

 Quality control step to do GWAS summary statistics databases such as GWAS-catalog, FINNGEN, etc..

 The first part consist in estimating the priors for each test.
-I have already calculated these for UK Biobanks and are reported below:
+I have already calculated these for UK Biobanks and are reported below.
+The others need to be calucated and scripts will soon be ready to do that

 #### AF-AF test:
 3rd_quartile_beta_prior = *****